Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 Thus, we recommend replacing the latitude and longitude fields in the StationXML format with `x`, `y`, and `z` coordinates for both the station and channel locations.
 This change aligns with the earlier modifications made for QuakeML, ensuring consistency across different components of the μseismic system.

+## RFC Section: System Information Storage in ASDF's Auxiliary Data

+### Background

+To ensure accurate interpretation and utilization of seismic data, it's essential to provide comprehensive system information.
+This information offers the necessary context about the recording environment, location, and equipment specifics, which can be pivotal in analysis phases.

+### Proposed Data Structure

+#### Directory Structure:

+-   Within the `AuxiliaryData` section of the ASDF file, we introduce a dedicated `SystemInfo` directory.
+-   This directory will consolidate all relevant information about the seismic system setup.

+#### System Attributes:

+The `SystemInfo` directory will house the following attributes:

+-   `Country`: The nation where the system is located.
+-   `TimeZone`: Local time zone of the system.
+-   `UTC_Offset`: The offset from Coordinated Universal Time (UTC).
+-   `SiteName`: Name or identifier of the seismic site.
+-   `Latitude`: Geographic latitude of the system's location.
+-   `Longitude`: Geographic longitude of the system's location.
+-   `Elevation/Depth`: Altitude or depth of the system.
+-   `InstallationDate`: Date when the system was set up.
+-   `RemovalDate`: Date when the system was removed (if applicable).
+-   `SystemType`: Type of seismic system (e.g., broadband, short-period).
+-   `SensorManufacturer`: The company or entity that made the seismic equipment.
+-   `SensorModel`: Specific model details of the equipment.
+-   `Operational Status`: Current status of the system (active, maintenance, decommissioned).
+-   `OperationalMode`: Mode in which the system operates (continuous, triggered).
+-   `Description`: Additional remarks or details about the site or instrumentation.

+### Implementation Notes:

+1.  **Creating SystemInfo in ASDF**:

+    -   Users should be prompted or have an interface to input these attributes when initializing or updating an ASDF file.
+    -   Inclusion of all attributes is recommended, but mandatory fields should be limited to essential ones like `Country`, `Latitude`, `Longitude`, and `SiteName`.
+2.  **Retrieving SystemInfo from ASDF**:

+    -   Reading tools should be equipped to fetch and display this system information, facilitating context-aware analysis.
+3.  **Compatibility and Integration**:

+    -   The `SystemInfo` structure should be designed to seamlessly integrate with other data in the ASDF file, ensuring comprehensive data coverage.

+### Conclusion

+The introduction of the `SystemInfo` directory within ASDF's `AuxiliaryData` section ensures that users have all necessary contextual information about the seismic system.
+This inclusion is pivotal for the correct interpretation, utilization, and analysis of the stored seismic data.

 ### System Metadata and Grid Data